 Infrastructure Summary Assessment Further Work Education Provision On the basis of Nottingham City's education multiplier the following education contributions may be sought: 1.
 Contribution to primary school places of £1,030,950 2.
 Contribution to secondary school places of £690,400.
 Education contributions to be reviewed in light of pupil projection data (only valid 5 years in advance of development) to provide accurate assessment of existing local school capacity and confirm if contributions to expand existing schools are appropriate or if new school provision is required.
 Emergency Services No known abnormal requirements.
 Further dialogue as detailed proposals emerge.
 Waste Management No known abnormal requirements.
 Further dialogue as detailed proposals emerge.
 Community Services To be confirmed.
 Further dialogue as detailed proposals emerge.
 Green Infrastructure SINC located on site - opportunities for enhanced GI provision.
 To be reviewed as part of master-plan.
 Contamination Historic uses on site necessitate remediation works with likely duration of 2-3 years.
 Remediation strategy required as part of master plan and detailed proposals.
 Other Site has a steep profile.
 To be considered as part of master-plan.
 Innovative remediation and access strategy required.

-Indicative Assessment ent Positive engagement with landowner.
-Nottingham Local Plan.
-Concept state Positive engagement with landowner.
+Positive engagement with landowner.
 Development is expected to come forward mid/end of plan period.
-Nottingham Local Plan.
-Concept statement agreed and further public engagement planned by developers. nid/end of plan period.
-Existing allocation within the planned by developers.
-Site boundaries and Site boundaries and allocation to be confirmed via Nottingham City Council's emerging DPD. ging DPD.
-This is a brownfield City Council's intere This is a brownfield site with likely abnormal costs associated with contamination City Council's interest in the site to be used proactively to assist in site delivery.
+Existing allocation within the Nottingham Local Plan.
+Concept statement agreed and further public engagement planned by developers.

+Site boundaries and allocation to be confirmed via Nottingham City Council's emerging DPD.

 This is a brownfield site with likely abnormal costs associated with contamination and flood risk.
 Gas monitoring currently underway.
 Nottingham City Council's interest in the site to be used proactively to assist in site delivery.

-Further site assessn Further site assessments and detailed master-planning to be undertaken.
+Further site assessments and detailed master-planning to be undertaken.